chriszarate/docker-wordpress-vip-go/README.md

 # WordPress VIP development for Docker

 This repo provides a Docker-based development environment for [WordPress VIP Go][vip-go] development.
-Via [chriszarate/wordpress][image], it runs on PHP7 and adds WP-CLI, PHPUnit, Xdebug, and the WordPress unit testing suite.
-It further adds VIP shared plugins, VIP mu-plugins, a [Photon][photon] server, and the development plugins provided by VIP Quickstart.
+It provides WordPress, MariaDB, WP-CLI, PHPUnit, and the WordPress unit testing suite.
+It further adds VIP shared plugins, VIP mu-plugins, and a [Photon][photon] server.

 If you only need Docker WordPress development environment for a single plugin or theme, my [docker-compose-wordpress][simple] repo is a simpler place to start.